Mojo213/to-do-list/README.md

 ### Skills Demonstrated

-- **JavaScript:** Proficient use of vanilla JavaScript for frontend functionalities.
+- **JavaScript:** Proficient use of vanilla JavaScript for frontend and backend functionalities.
+- **LocalStorage to store user data locally.
 - **Object-Oriented Programming (OOP):** Classes like `Project`, `ToDoItem`, and `ProjectManager` encapsulate data and behavior effectively.
 - **DOM Manipulation:** Extensive manipulation of the Document Object Model to render project and task information dynamically.
 - **Event Handling:** Implementation of event listeners for various user interactions.